hujhax/austin-improv-wiki/Troupes/Chronobear.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Chronobear is time travel in the sense that they take you to a moment in 3 guys's life and then show you the next 25 minutes.
-It's very funny.</blockquote>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Chronobear is time travel in the sense that they take you to a moment in 3 guys's life and then show you the next 25 minutes.
+It's very funny.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a monoscene.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do a monoscene.

 ## History
 They played a *[[Shows/Cagematch|Cagematch]]* on 5/11/12.